sumit-mishra/GildedRose-Refactoring-Kata/README.md

 ### Possible Improvements

 - Introducing category and linking each inventory item to a category would be more resilient to further change
+- Project structre can be better by differentiating model objects, transfer objects.